 The Chinese government’s definition of “state secrets” is vague at best, allowing authorities to censor any information that they deem to be harmful to political or economic interests.
 This leads to media and internet policies that can change day-to-day, seemingly at the whim of Chinese officials.

 When a website is not being blocked, access to the site is usually slow at best.
-As of June 2016, China’s internet speed ranked 91st in the world, with a blazing average speed of 9.46 Mbps.
+A 2018 report shows China’s internet speed ranked 141st among 200 countries ranked, with a blazing average speed of 2.4 Mbps.

 The government blocks access to websites and services that folks in the West consider an essential part of their lives.
 Blocked sites and services include Google, Gmail, Facebook, Twitter, YouTube, Netflix and many more.

-Website-blocking such as this is a particular pain in the butt for folks like me, who travel to China on business many times a year.
-I am particularly vexed by the country’s blocking of Gmail, which is my primary method of contacting friends, family and business associates while on the road.
+Website-blocking such as this is a particular pain in the butt for folks who travel to China on business or pleasure.
+This is especially true for travelers who use Gmail to stay in contact with friends, family and business associates while on the road.

-If you’re curious if a website you access on a regular basis is accessible from inside China, visit the Great Firewall of China website and enter the URL of the site in question.
+If you’re curious if a website you access on a regular basis is accessible from inside China, visit the Comparitech website and their Blocked in China tool and enter the URL of the site in question.
 The site will quickly let you know if access to the site is allowed.

 What can a user do when they need to access a blocked site while in China?
 Is there a way to tunnel under the Great Firewall of China and access blocked sites and services like Gmail?
 Thankfully, there are a couple of ways to access Gmail – one more reliable than the other.

-In this article, I’ll share my knowledge with you about how to break through the Great Firewall and access Gmail and other blocked web services.
+In this article, I share my knowledge with you about how to break through the Great Firewall and access Gmail and other blocked web services.

 Accessing Gmail From Inside China